space-wizards/docs/src/en/proposals/emogarbage-gods-gamemode.md

 Both of these structures, when blessed with a god's tome (spawned on every prophet and able to be created by a prophet blessing a book) become activated and tied to the tome's god.
 All temples and altars give a small increase to a god's ascension level as well as a small buff (non-stacking) to disciples nearby.

 Altars additionally permit sacrifices, which grant **Divinity**.
-One exception is the sacrifice of other gods' prophet or a chaplain.
+Some sacrifices grant permanent increases to **ascension levels** instead, such as the sacrifice of other gods' prophet or disciples or the station chaplain.
-These sacrifices instead give a permanent increase to a god's **ascension level**.

 Although, be careful with your placement, as other sects can use their god's tome to steal your temples and altars.